Carmarthen, St Peter's Church

 The story of St Peter's goes back even further, for the church stands on the site of a 1st-century gateway built by the Romans to defend their fort of Moridunum here.
 The circular shape of the churchyard suggests that there was a Celtic church here as early as the 6th century.
-There is no structural evidence of that early building, but we are on firmer historic ground by the time the Normans subdued southern Wales in the late 11th century.
+There is no structural evidence of that early building, but we are on firmer historical ground by the time the Normans subdued southern Wales in the late 11th century.

 Battle Abbey only controlled the church for a few years before it was transferred to the Bishop of St Davids.
 In 1125 Bishop Bernard of St Davids gave it to the Priory of St John (Carmarthen Priory), and it stayed with the Priory throughout the medieval period.
 In the late 14th century a chantry chapel was established.

 Sometime in the 16th century a Consistory Court was established at St Peters (a court for administering the church's own legal system).
-One of the most dramatic event in the long history of St Peters took place in 1555 when the Bishop of St Davids, Robert Ferrar, was tried in the court for heresy before being burned at the stake in Carmarthen's marketplace.
+One of the most dramatic events in the long history of St Peters took place in 1555 when the Bishop of St Davids, Robert Ferrar, was tried in the court for heresy before being burned at the stake in Carmarthen's marketplace.

 The Consistory Court can still be seen in the south aisle, where a memorial to Bishop Ferrar stands.
 On the wall of the Court is a memorial to Sir Richard Steele (d.
 1729), a dramatist, essayist, and co-publisher of The Tattler, the first true magazine in Britain.
 Steele's second wife, poet Mary Scurlock, was a native of Carmarthen and the daughter of Jonathan Scurlock, the Sheriff of Carmarthen.
 She is buried at Poet's Corner in Westminster Abbey.